Ingredients · Neurology

 What is L-theanine?

 L-theanine (γ-glutamylethylamide) is an amino acid naturally occurring in green tea, Camellia sinensis.
-It is not essential — your body doesn't need it to survive — but it has well-documented effects on the central nervous system and is among the more well-studied functional amino acids in the supplement category.
+It is not essential — your body doesn't need it to survive — but it is among the more well-studied amino acids in nervous-system research, with particular focus on alpha brainwaves and the GABA system.

 Alcohol, GABA, and hangxiety